ja-guzzle/docs/docs/how_to_guides/author/Schedule.md

 Guzzle provides global level parameter settings to give in all scheduled job by clicking on Global Parameter and also user can put their specific job parameter by clicking on add parameters

-For the specified jobs select type , Job Name, Stage Name (only if type is batch), Parameters.
+For the specified jobs select type, Job Name, Stage Name (only if type is batch), Parameters.

 User can provide specific compute, environment, and quantity resource by clicking on (![settings](/img/docs/how-to-guides/author/schedule.png))